zora-wuw/features/README.md

 one file per time

 Inputs:
-* CSV-File-Path : read file from this path
+* CSV-Folder-Path : read file from this folder path
-* JSON-File-Path : write into this file
+* JSON-Folder-Path : write into this folder
+* Start-String : String that filenames start with

 Outputs:
-* JSON file
+* JSON files